AdobeDocs/campaign-classic.en/help/installation/using/email-deliverability.md

                 mta5.am0.yahoodns.net has address 98.138.112.35
 ```

 For this record, the user can contact 8 peer IP addresses.
-As he has 2 public IP address this gives him 8 * 2 = 16 combinations to reach the yahoo.com mail servers.
+As the user has 2 public IP address this gives him 8 * 2 = 16 combinations to reach the yahoo.com mail servers.
 Each of those combinations is called a path.

 The second MX record appears as: